devhawk/proposals/nep-19.md

 Method types have the following fields:

-* `id`: a unique string representing the method.
 * `name`: a MemberName with the method's name and optional namespace
-* `range`: the range of NeoVM bytecode addresses that is associated with this method.
+* `range`: the range of NeoVM script addresses that is associated with this method.
   Range is encoded as a string with the start and end addresses as integers separated by a dash
 * `params`: a collection of Variable instances representing the NeoVM arguments associated with this method
-* `return`: the TypeName of the method's return value
+* `return`: the EncodedType method's return value or `#Void`
 * `variables`: a collection of Variable instances representing the NeoVM local variables associated with this method
-* `sequence-points`: a collection of strings that encode a map of NeoVM bytecode addresses back to source code locations.
+* `sequence-points`: a collection of strings that encode a map of NeoVM script addresses back to source code locations.

+While the v1 ContractParameterType model has a `Void` value, the v2 ContractType model purposefully lacks a mechanism to encode the `void` type.
+While many programming languages do support a general use `void` or `unit` type, Neo contracts only support `void` as a method return type.
+As such, void return methods in a v2 debug info file may specify `#Void` as their `return` property value, even though that is not a legal encoded ContractType as described above. `#Void` cannot be specified for any other EncodedType except method `return` properties in a v2 debug info file.

-Note, `params`, `return`, `variables` and `sequence-points` are all optional.
-A Method object with no `return` property will default to having `Void` return type.
+Note, `params`, `return`, `variables` and `sequence-points` properties are all optional.
+A Method object with no `return` property will default to having no return value (aka void return).
 A Method object with no `params`, `variables` or `sequence-points` properties will default to having an empty array of the collection in question.

 A sequence point contains six integers encoded into a single string